44a6z22/intagram_post_automator/README.md

 # INSTAGRAM_POSTS_AUTOMATOR
-This is a Script made using the [instaPy_cli](https://github.com/instagrambot/instapy-cli) an unoficial instagram API for uploading posts/videos to feed/story. it help  you schedule you next posts for the next 24 hours
+This is a Script made using the [instaPy_cli](https://github.com/instagrambot/instapy-cli) python library  for uploading posts/videos to feed/story. it help  you schedule you next posts for the next 24 hours

 # Files